use-ink/ink-alliance/bounties/001-website_upgrade.md

 The website should:
 - Give a clear understanding of what ink! is and what its strengths are.
 - Explain how it fits into the Polkadot ecosystem.
-- Make further content easily discoverable (tutorials, developer documentation, open bounties, …).
+- Make further content easily discoverable (tutorials, developer documentation, contract examples, open bounties, …).

 There are already a lot of ink! illustrations in place.
 We also have a design identity that should be adhered to (see below).
 The person who did these illustrations can provide further design elements if desired.

+We are currently in the process of developing the next version of ink! (v6), which will run on PolkaVM and RISC-V.
+You can read on the current state of the project [here](https://use.ink/6.x/current-state).
+We are already working on the documentation for v6 here: [https://use.ink/6.x](https://use.ink/6.x).

 ### Project Completion Target